At least 37 dead in attack on Canadian mining convoy in Burkina Faso | DW | 06.11.2019

 Five buses and a military escort were ambushed approximately 40 kilometers (25 miles) from a gold mine in Boungou in the eastern part of the country.

 Local sources said the attack began when an improvised explosive device struck a military vehicle in the convoy.
-Gunmen opened fire shortly after.
+Unidentified gunmen opened fire shortly after.

-It is the third such attack on Semafo, who runs two mines in the country, in Burkina Faso in the last 15 months.
+It is the third such attack on the Montreal-based company, who runs two mines in the country, in Burkina Faso in the last 15 months.
 Vehicles on their way to the mines were victims of a similar deadly attack in August last year, while a police vehicle was targeted on the same road in December.

+Jihadist violence has plagued Burkina Faso in recent years.
+The northern part of the country has served as a haven for Islamist extremist who cross the border from Mali.
+More than 630 people in the country have died in regular attacks that include raids on villages, road mines and suicide bombings.

 kp/se (AFP, dpa, Reuters)